When purchasing organic vegetables from the grocery store, try saving seeds from your favorite winter squash varieties for next year’s harvest.

 How to save winter squash seed

-Halve the fruit and remove the seed pulp.
-Choose a fully ripe specimen that has a thick skin.
+1. Halve the fruit and remove the seed pulp.
+Choose a fully ripe specimen that has thick skin and is in good shape.

-Add a little water and cap tightly, shake well, allowing the pulp to break up.
+3. Add enough water to cover the seeds and pulp and cap the jar tightly.
+Shake well, allowing the pulp to break up.

 4. Set the jar on the counter and let the mixture ferment several days at room temperature, shaking occasionally.
 Don’t forget to loosen the cap to allow air to escape during the fermenting process and tighten it again before shaking (experience speaking!).
 Just to warn you, this mixture will smell very bad.

 After a few days, you’ll see that some of the seeds float and some of them sink.
 This is good.
 The seeds that are viable for planting will settle out to the bottom of the jar and the seeds that did not mature properly will float at the top of the water.

 5. After 4 days, spoon out the pulp and seeds that are floating on the top (these are the non-viable seeds)

 6. Pour the remaining seeds into a small strainer and rinse them well with cool water.
 Spread these good, viable seeds in a single layer on a paper towel to dry.